-- discussion of the 'Anti-bullying policy' during PSHE sessions. - within the curriculum we raise the awareness of the nature of bullying through inclusion in PSHE and subject areas. - if bullying occurs, we will take action to prevent it continuing by an active focus on the times and places it is most likely to occur. - staff will receive training in how to prevent and deal with bullying in staff development sessions.
+- discussion of the 'Anti-bullying policy' during PSHE sessions, PT hour and House meetings. - 'Healthy World, Healthy College, Healthy You' programme focuses on Positive Relationships and Emotional Wellbeing. - within the curriculum we raise the awareness of the nature of bullying through inclusion in PSHE and subject areas. - if bullying occurs, we will take action to prevent it continuing by an active focus on the times and places it is most likely to occur. - staff will receive training in how to prevent and deal with bullying in staff development sessions.